جامعة النجاح الوطنية

 • 10211212

-This course includes review of some properties of random variables and probability distributions, multinomial distributions, distribution of order statistics, and moments and moment generating functions for some probability distributions.
-Limiting distributions, types of convergence and characteristic functions are also examined.
+This course includes a review of some properties of random variables and probability distributions, multinomial distributions, bivariate-normal distribution; multivariate hyper-geometric distribution; Limiting distributions, types of convergence, and characteristic functions are also examined

 3